jgpws/the-m-x/readme.txt

 == Changelog ==

+= 1.3.5 May 7 2020 =
+Fixed rendering issues for the layout in mobile sizes.
+Restored proper styling for search results page.
+Removed duplicate style rules.

 = 1.3.4 April 29 2020 =
-Fixed functionality for the search form.
+Fixed bug in the search form.
 Added margins for 404 page.

 = 1.3.3 April 21 2020 =
 Added defaults for some Customizer settings on the frontend.